The infection is caused by inhaling spores of the fungus.

 The spores of Coccidioides are present in soil in the southwestern United States, the central valley of California, parts of New Mexico, Texas west of El Paso, northern Mexico, and parts of Central America, and Argentina.
 They also can be found in Utah, Nevada, and southcentral Washington.
 About 30 to 60% of people who live in one of these areas are exposed to the fungus at some point during their life.
-In the United States, about 150,000 people develop this infection each year, but fewer than half have symptoms.
+In the United States, 14,364 cases of coccidioidomycosis were reported in 2017.

 Coccidioidomycosis is acquired by inhaling spores.
 Spores are present in soil and can become airborne when the soil is disturbed and travel downwind.
 Farmers and others who work with or are exposed to disturbed soil are most likely to inhale the spores and become infected.
 People who become infected while traveling may not develop symptoms until after they go home.

 Coccidioidomycosis occurs in two forms:

 Acute primary coccidioidomycosis is a mild lung infection.
 The infection disappears without treatment.
 This form accounts for most cases.